Bladder Meridian – Stress, Depression, & Anxiety

 The Bladder: The bladder stores and eliminates liquid waste.

-Physical Imbalance: urination problems, yeast infections, stones in the urine and lower back problems.
+Physical Imbalance: urination problems, yeast infections, stones in the urine, and lower back problems.

 How To Balance